 Every medical professional has the same duty to provide competent care to their patients.
 This applies equally to doctors, nurses, dentists, and hospitals.
 When a failure to provide this standard of care results in a new injury or the worsening of a current condition, this may indicate medical malpractice.

-People who suffer harm because of medical malpractice have rights under the law.
+People who suffer harm because of medical negligence have rights under the law.
 This includes the right to demand compensation for their physical, emotional, and financial losses.
-However, these claims can be some of the most complex and require a skilled personal injury attorney to prosecute in civil court.
+However, these claims can be some of the most complex and require a skilled injury attorney to prosecute in civil court.

 Our Chardon medical malpractice lawyers stand ready to take the lead.
 We could work with patients to help them to understand their rights and explain how a doctor’s actions may have violated those rights.
 We also could gather essential evidence and hire a medical expert necessary to pursue the claim.